apache/incubator-nemo/.github/CONTRIBUTING.md

 4. Consider whether documentations or tests are needed as part of the change, and add them if needed.
 5. Run `mvn clean install` to verify that the code runs and tests pass.
 6. [Open a pull request](https://github.com/apache/incubator-nemo/pull/new/master) following the [PR template](.github/pull_request_template.md).
-  - the PR title should be of form `[NEMO-##] Title`, specifying the relevant JIRA number, and a short description of the change.
+  - the PR title should be of form `[NEMO-##] Title`, specifying the relevant JIRA ticket number, and a short description of the change.
   - if the PR is still a work in progress and is not ready to be merged, add `[WIP]` before the title.
   - Consider identifying the reviewer of the PR, with the suggestions provided by GitHub.